 Positioning also might have a force to the pre-service teachers to construct new identities other than the identities that they wanted to perceive.
 In this research, both Ammy and Elia initially wanted to be a friendly teacher.
 However, the situation that they faced in school, did not allow them to put positions that enabled them to have a friendly teacher identity.
 In contrast, Ammy constructed an identity to herself as a firm teacher.
 Similarly, Elia perceived a powerless teacher as her identity.
 This finding is similar with Reeves (2009) states, "as people negotiate identities, they take up, assert, and resist identity positions that define them" (p.
 35).
-Moreover, Kayi-Aydar (2014) also explains that "The same individual can manifest any of his or her identities or be assigned new identities inthe form of positions in different contexts" (p.
+Moreover, Kayi-Aydar (2014) also explains that "The same individual can manifest any of his or her identities or be assigned new identities in the form of positions in different contexts" (p.
 3).
-It means that a person can have new identity depending on the positions he takes.
+It means that a person can have a new identity depending on the positions he takes.

-The results of this research may be guidance for the organizers of teaching practice to conduct a follow up on the results of teaching practice for the pre-service teachers.
+The results of this research may be guidance for the organizers 28 teaching practice to conduct a follow up on the results of teaching practice for the pre-service teachers.
 Pre-service teachers' identities are essential for their professional development.
 The identity that the pre-service teachers perceived also has influences on the agency that the pre-service teachers have later when they come to the professional world.
-It is in line with Ruohotie-Lyhty and Moate (2016) who state that "the relationship between agency and professional identity suggests that within the teacher education context, preservice teachers' professional identity cannot be developed without the possibility for agentic action" (p.
-319).
-Teaching practice should be a chance for the pre-service teachers to develop their identities.
-Thus, the lecturers should keep an eye of them so the interactions between the preservice teachers and all elements in schools can happen, as identity also emerged as a result of interactions.
+It is in line with Ruohotie-Lyhty and Moate (2016) who state that "the relationship between agency and professional identity suggests that within the teacher education context, preservice teachers' professional identity cannot be developed without the pre-service teachers to develop their identities.
+Thus, the lecturers should keep an eye of them so the interactions between the pre-service teachers and all elements in schools can happen, as identity also emerged as a result of interactions.